Comparison

 - What is the difference between caveman and toon?

-- caveman: why use many token when few do trick. toon: Token-Oriented Object Notion (TOON) – Compact, Human-Readable JSON for LLM Prompts..
+- caveman: Reduce token usage with concise 'caveman'-style prompts.. toon: Token-Oriented Object Notation (TOON) – Compact, human-readable, schema-aware JSON for LLM prompts.
 See the comparison table for live GitHub stats and shared categories.

 - When should I choose caveman over toon?